 Short for standard input, stdin is an input stream where data is sent to and read by a program.
 It is typically used in Unix operating systems and with certain programming languages such as C, Perl, and Java.
 Below, is an example of how STDIN could be used in Perl.

-In the above example, when ran the script would ask you to type something.
-Whatever is typed is saved in the $example variable and then printed as "You typed: xxxx", where xxxx is what is saved in the variable.
+In the example above, when ran the script would ask you to type something.
+Whatever is typed is saved in the $example variable and then printed as "You typed: xxxx," where xxxx is what is saved in the variable.